LDS Marriage Counseling & LDS Sex Therapy

 • Navigate mismatched desire or differing comfort levels

-• Untangle messages from purity culture that may still influence intimacy
+• Examine lingering purity culture messages that influence intimacy

-• Develop a shared sexual relationship that feels authentic to both partners
+• Develop a sexual relationship that feels authentic and mutually chosen

-We approach sexuality through a lens of emotional maturity and differentiation.
-This means we help you understand your own experiences, desires, and boundaries while learning how to stay connected to your partner, even when you see things differently.
+We approach sexuality through emotional maturity and differentiation.
+This means helping each partner clarify their own desires and boundaries while staying connected, even when perspectives differ.

-Our goal is not to tell you what your beliefs should be.
-Our goal is to help you create a relationship where intimacy feels more natural, connected, and meaningful for both of you.
+Our goal is not to define your beliefs.
+It is to help you create a sexual relationship that feels connected, intentional, and aligned with who you are today.

 What We Help LDS Couples Work Through

 Many couples shaped by LDS culture deeply value commitment, family, and faith.
-But even strong relationships can feel confusing or disconnected when intimacy, communication, or belief differences become difficult to navigate.
+When intimacy, communication, or belief differences become challenging, the struggle is often less about love and more about relational skills, expectations, and emotional patterns that were never explicitly taught.

 We commonly help LDS couples navigate: